-During the third week, children begin their independent writing.
-This follows a similar process as the second week but gives children the chance to plan and write their own version of the text type independently, taking more responsibility for the content and making their own creative choices about their writing.
+The fourth week then continues with a revisit of both grammar focuses before the independent writing begins.
+This follows a similar process as the shared writing but gives children the chance to plan and write their own version of the text type independently, taking more responsibility for the content and making their own creative choices about their writing.
 At this point, the teacher does not create a shared model for the writing but instead facilitates the children's own independent writing through questioning and the use of mini-plenaries to recap and/or refocus their writing during the session.
+This continues into the fifth week.